ciena-frost/ember-frost-modal-dialog/README.md

 [![Travis][ci-img]][ci-url] [![Coveralls][cov-img]][cov-url] [![NPM][npm-img]][npm-url]

 # ember-frost-modal-dialog
-A simple modal dialog for messages requiring some user feedback
+A modal dialog for messages requiring some user feedback.
+This is a wrapper around [ember-frost-modal](https://github.com/ciena-frost/ember-frost-modal) that provides the base styles and block structure

  * [Installation](#installation)
  * [API](#api)